gravityvi/gravityvi.github.io/content/posts/Finding elements from element - xpath paradox.md

 ## Finding Elements from Element

 There are a lot of different approaches for this purpose in different frameworks.
-[Nightwatch](https://nightwatchjs.org) uses page objects to define elements under a section and Selenium provides methods to look for an target-element inside an element.
+[Nightwatch](https://nightwatchjs.org) uses page objects to define elements under a section and Selenium provides methods to look for a target-element inside an element.
 So let's take an example of a simple page that looks like this.

 ```html
 <div>